 At SPAN we do not distribute foods that are past their expiration dates.
+Please check the dates before you donate.
 However, if we receive expired donations, we don't let them go to waste.
-We have several local partners to whom we can donate.
+We are always on the lookout for people and places that will take foods recently past their dates.

 Food dating is confusing because the US has no standard system for it.
 Only 20 states require dates on some perishable foods such as meat and dairy.
 The one exception is infant formulas, which require an expiration date due to the deterioration of nutrients over time.